panoptesDev/Safecoin/docs/src/running-validator/vote-accounts.md

 ### Vote Account Authorized Withdrawer

 No special handling is required.
-Use the `safecoin vote-authorize-withdrawer` command as needed.
+Use the `panoptis vote-authorize-withdrawer` command as needed.